elakiyasivakumar/professional-website-elakiya/content/case-studies/surgical-ergonomics/index.md

 We spoke to 30 surgical residents at Columbia Presbyterian and some more Ergonomic experts from all over the world to understand the problem.
 Surgeons need a metric to understand what their body goes through during a procedure.

-So we created an AI driven real-time video analysis tool that “watches” surgeons while they perform the surgery and gives them “visual” feedback during or after the surgery (because they are busy!)
+We created an AI driven real-time video analysis tool that “watches” surgeons while they perform the surgery and gives them “visual” feedback during or after the surgery (because they are busy!)

-our model was able to reach better compliance than existing methods in a self-reported survey by surgeons.
+Our model was able to reach better compliance than existing methods in a self-reported survey by surgeons.
 They found it more “usable” and easy to follow during the surgery

 I led the stakeholder interviews for the team and defaulted into product design and distribution strategy simply because I knew the population I was designing for.